 Individualized tutoring can help students who have fallen behind in grade level catch up.
-Research by J-PAL affiliates Roland Fryer (Harvard University), Jon Guryan (Northwestern University), and Jens Ludwig (University of Chicago), and co-authors Roseanna Ander, Phil Cook, Kenneth Dodge, Susan Mayer, Harold Pollack, and Laurence Steinberg, found that SAGA Innovations’s intensive math tutoring program helped disadvantaged male high school students in Chicago perform better in school.
+Research by J-PAL affiliates, Jon Guryan (Northwestern University), and Jens Ludwig (University of Chicago), and co-authors Roseanna Ander, Phil Cook, Kenneth Dodge, Roland Fryer, Susan Mayer, Harold Pollack, and Laurence Steinberg, found that SAGA Innovations’s intensive math tutoring program helped disadvantaged male high school students in Chicago perform better in school.
 The results suggest that it is possible to substantially improve academic outcomes for disadvantaged students even after they reach adolescence.
 Following the evaluation, SAGA Innovations has expanded its individualized tutoring program to serve 2,500 students in New York City and Chicago.
 SAGA Innovations is advising the implementation of a similar model in three cities in the Netherlands.

 The Problem: In many US classrooms, particularly those in disadvantaged communities, students enter high school several years behind grade level and struggle to catch up, putting them at high risk of dropping out.